Single-Peaked Consistency for Weak Orders Is Easy: Abstract

 \section{Abstract}

-It is well known that single-peaked consistency for total orders is in $\p$.
+In economics and social choice single-peakedness is one of the most important and commonly studied models for preferences.
+It is well known that single-peaked consistency for total orders is in \p.
 However in practice a preference profile is not always comprised of total orders.
 Often voters have indifference between some of the candidates.
 In a weak preference order indifference must be transitive.
-We show that single-peaked consistency for weak orders is in $\p$ for the three different variants of single-peakedness for weak orders.
-Specifically, we consider Black's original definition for weak orders (Black 1948), single-plateaued preferences (Black 1958), and the existential model recently introduced by Lackner (2014).
-We accomplish this by transforming each of these single-peaked consistency problems to the problem of determining if a 0-1 matrix has the property of consecutive ones in rows.
+We show that single-peaked consistency for weak orders is in \p\ for three different variants of single-peakedness for weak orders.
+Specifically, we consider Black's original definition of single-peakedness for weak orders, Black's definition of single-plateaued preferences, and the existential model recently introduced by Lackner.
+We accomplish our results by transforming each of these single-peaked consistency problems to the problem of determining if a 0-1 matrix has the consecutive ones property.